 Since basketball is such a convenient movie plot element, let's take a look at which genres are most fitting for its usage.
 For starters, here is the number of movies made by each genre.

 The number of basketball documentaries is not a surprise - there's plenty of exciting and inspiring real-life stories to tell.
-Take ESPN's documentary "Once Brothers" example - a compelling story on how even the biggest friendships between two NBA stars could be torn apart when their home countries engage in bloody civil war.
+Take ESPN's documentary "Once Brothers" example - a compelling story on how even the biggest friendships between two NBA stars could be torn apart when their home countries engage in the bloody civil war.

 Basketball is an emotional game, with constant rises and falls.
 This is a perfect foundation for good drama, which is why, right after the documentaries, the most basketball films fall under the drama category.